Feds execute search warrant on new NYPD commissioner just over a week after he was appointed - KESQ

 By Gloria Pazmino, CNN

-(CNN) — Just over a week after Thomas Donlon became Interim Police Commissioner of New York City, federal authorities executed a search warrant at his home on Friday, Donlon said in a statement Saturday night.
+(CNN) — Federal authorities executed a search warrant at the home of NYPD interim commissioner Thomas Donlon just over a week after he took on the position, he said in a statement Saturday night.

 “On Friday, September 20th, federal authorities executed search warrants at my residences,” Donlon said in a statement.
 “They took materials that came into my possession approximately 20 years ago and are unrelated to my work with the New York City Police Department.”